A global archive of independent reviews of everything happening from the beginning of the millennium

 We have an interesting circularity amongst these seminal figures.
 Chuck Berry acknowledges his debt to country music here and creates rock n' roll along with very few other artists including Buddy Holly to whom Bob Dylan in turn in his Nobel lecture (see above) acknowledges a debt.

 Just as Berry is starting to take a near permanent break from recording Gram Parsons and Emmylou Harris appear on the scene to re-energize increasingly staid country music with rock energy and tempo.

-Meanwhile Linda Ronstadt, who is helping Emmylou get a recording contract, is becoming the first female rock star, though in her book she puts Chrissie Hynde forward for the honour.
+Meanwhile Linda Ronstadt, who is soon helping Emmylou get a recording contract, is becoming the first female rock star, though in her book she puts Chrissie Hynde forward for the honour.
 (It had probably been Janis Joplin, in all events).